aws-samples/Intelli-Agent/README.md

 handles the chat history.
 Then user can choose from thress modes: chat, rag and agent.
 The **chat** mode let you interact directly with different LLM, like anthropic claude 3, chat gpt and so on.
-The **rag** mode will retreive the relevent contents relating to the current query and let LLM answer it.
+The **rag** mode will retreive the relevant contents relating to the current query and let LLM answer it.
 The **agent** mode is the most complex mode which gives you possibility to handle complex business senarios.
 Given most relavant intention from **intention_detection_lambda**